Đắk Lắk province: History

-The area now known as Đắk Lắk was originally controlled by the Kingdom of Champa.
-When Champa was conquered and annexed by Vietnam in the 15th century, Đắk Lắk was brought under loose Vietnamese rule.
+The area later known as Đắk Lắk was originally controlled by the Kingdom of Champa.
+When Champa was conquered and annexed by Vietnam in the 15th century, Đắk Lắk was brought under Vietnamese rule.
 Later, in 1540, a noble named Bùi Tá Hán was appointed by the Vietnamese authorities to direct the settlement of the area by ethnic Vietnamese, bringing the highlands under more effective Vietnamese control.
 Military outposts were established in the area to guard against possible aggression from the west.
-Later, when Vietnam was occupied by the French, the French established a large number of plantations in the area.
-Resistance to French rule was strong in Đắk Lắk, with various minority tribes leading a number of significant rebellions.
-The most notable was a 23-year campaign led by N’Trang Lơng, a M’Nông tribal leader.
-Later, Đắk Lắk was part of South Vietnam, and saw considerable action in the Vietnam War.
+Later, when Vietnam was occupied by the French, the French established plantations in the area.
+There is resistance to French rule in Đắk Lắk, with minority tribes leading a number of rebellions, including a 23-year campaign led by N’Trang Lơng, a M’Nông tribal leader.
+Later, Đắk Lắk was part of South Vietnam, and saw action in the Vietnam War.

-Until recently, Đắk Nông was a part of Đắk Lắk, but is now a separate Province.